MCGPPeters/blog/A pattern for processing a collection of desperate generic objects in a strongly typed fashion.md

-A pattern for processing a collection of desperate generic objects in a strongly typed fashion
+A pattern for processing a collection of disperate generic objects in a strongly typed fashion
 ------------------------------------------------------------------------
-When working on my open source project [Histrio](https://github.com/MCGPPeters/Histrio) (a set of libraries for building actor based systems), on multiple occasions I've had the need for processing objectsa collection of desperate generic objects as a single collection.
+When working on my open source project [Histrio](https://github.com/MCGPPeters/Histrio) (a set of libraries for building actor based systems), on multiple occasions I've had the need for processing objectsa collection of disperate generic objects as a single collection.
 At the same time I wanted to handle each individual object in a strongly type fashion when I was processing items from that collection.
 For example.
 An actor processes messages one at a time in the order the messages were received.
 This means messages have to be put into a single queue (the so called mailbox) per actor.
 This also means the queue needs to contain all the messages, no matter what type they are.

 A simple solution would be to put objects into the queue and cast them to a specific type.
 Be that as it may, in a system that potentially handles a huge amount of messages, this means a huge amount of type casting as well.
 In addition to that, an actor needs to respond to each message type in a different way (sending a message to an actor is somewhat of an equivalent to calling a method on an object).
 I would like some poor mans [pattern matching](http://en.wikipedia.org/wiki/Pattern_matching) so to say, based on the types of messages coming in.